jhallen/joes-sandbox/pcb/dash/readme.md

 Zooming works fairly well in that a correctly scaled font is chosen for the zoom level.
 Well at least two of the prefined magnifications have legible text.
-OrCAD had only a single good zoom level.
+OrCAD had only a single text-legible zoom level.

 ### Adding a part